 - Create though-out automation.
 Make automation work for you, so your trigger emails will be logical and to the point.
 Monitor the statistics of your campaigns and run A/B tests to achieve better results.

 - Try different trigger emails for different purposes.
 Examine the opportunities of your email marketing campaigns.
 Be flexible and try various trigger emails if you have enough time and resources.
 The higher-quality trigger emails you send to the point, the better the buyer journey will be.

 - Make your message clear.
 The email inbox is not the right place for long philosophical words.
 Your trigger email should be short and include only information that is relevant to the trigger action.

 - Create subject lines according to the trigger action.
-The subject line of the trigger email should reflect the activity that causes the start of the automation flow.
+The subject line of the trigger email should reflect the activity that causes the start of the email workflow.
 By following this best practice, you ensure recipients that your company is here for them.

 - Segment subscribers.
 Segmenting your audience enables you to send trigger emails with more specific targeting for your customers.